-The Magnum Series boasts an impressive 20-foot tall vertical clearance at the bunker wall and 30-foot by 37-foot tall dumping lane inside the building.
+The Magnum Series boasts an impressive 20-foot tall vertical clearance at the bunker wall and 30-foot wide by 37-foot tall dumping lane inside the building.

 This exceptional clearance maximizes cubic storage, operational efficiency and minimizes potential damages.

 Often, the tallest vertical clearances of a building are determined by the height in the center.
 What designers frequently mistake to calculate is the actual width of the vertical clearance lane that is required to safely inbound salt deliveries with speed.

 In the average 8’ wide lane, buildings are typically just tall enough for a semi-truck to dump a load, which creates a large potential for error, due to the accuracy required by the driver when backing into the facility.
 When you consider that the accuracy required must continue with perfection, load after load, we are left exposed to the threat of potential expensive repairs to replace trusses and/or cladding, along with loss of earnings due to reduction of operating availability.